masikol/con-hi/README.md

     Organism name.
 Affects only corresponding GenBank field.
     If it contains spaces, surround it with quotes (see Example 4).
     Empty by default.

+-k or --keep-temp-cov-file:
+    Don't delete temporary TSV file "coverages.tsv" after work of the program.
+    The program creates this file in the same directory where the "-o" file is located.
+    Default behaviour is to delete this file afterwards.
 ```
 \* - mandatory option